What connection could there be between an enigmatic label on a Google aerial photo and Texas Electric corporate spokesbolt Reddy Kilowatt?

 By 1926 this is what the power plant looked like, with numerous water and oil tanks, cooling towers, and three concrete chimneys (labeled “conc ch”).
 Note the railroad tracks to deliver fuel from the north.

 Fast-forward to 1929.
-That’s when Texas Electric Service Company (TESCO) took over the power plant.
+That’s when Texas Electric Service Company (TESCO) took over Fort Worth Power & Light and its power plant.
 TESCO’s headquarters in Fort Worth was the new Electric Building.

-Reddy Kilowatt came along in the 1930s as the perky corporate spokesbolt for electric companies like TESCO and Dallas Power & Light.
-Clip is from the April 27, 1937 Dallas Morning News.
+Reddy Kilowatt came along in 1937 as the perky corporate spokesbolt for TESCO and Dallas Power & Light.

 By 1948 Reddy had the appearance that is more familiar to us.
 Clip is from the Fort Worth Press.